Helping Victims of Uber Accidents in the Greater Houston, Texas, Region

 Motor vehicle accidents involving ridesharing vehicles can result in serious injuries.
 However, the unique insurance and legal issues can make them difficult to prove.
 You can be sure that Uber’s insurance companies are not going to pay you for your injuries and damages unless you make them.
 The main goal of these large and powerful insurance companies is to keep as much of their money as possible.
 They are not able to achieve this goal by paying out large personal injury settlements.

-The legal team of Stewart J. Guss, Attorney at Law, consists of nationally recognized car, rideshare, and Uber accident lawyers who have protected the rights of injured victims for more than 20 years.
+The legal team of Stewart J. Guss, Injury Accident Lawyers, consists of nationally recognized car, rideshare, and Uber accident lawyers who have protected the rights of injured victims for more than 20 years.
 If you were injured in an Uber accident, call our office right now for your free consultation!
 Because we take all of our personal injury cases on a contingency fee basis, you will not owe us a DIME unless we win your case.
 We are available 24 hours a day, seven days a week, so call us today at 800-898-4877 or contact us now by .

 See what past clients have to say: